Background pattern

 Pregnancy and breastfeeding

 Before taking Arapride 20 mg, inform your doctor if you are pregnant or trying to become pregnant.
-Your doctor will decide if you can take Arapride 20 mg during this time.
+Your doctor will decide if you can take Arapride 20 mg during that time.

-Your doctor will decide if you can take Arapride 20 mg while breastfeeding.
+Your doctor will decide if you can take Arapride 20 mg if you are breastfeeding.

-Arapride 20 mg is unlikely to affect your ability to drive or use tools or machines.
-Adverse effects such as dizziness and visual disturbances (see section 4) may occur.
+It is unlikely that Arapride 20 mg will affect your ability to drive or use tools or machines.
+Side effects such as dizziness and visual disturbances (see section 4) may occur.
 If they do, you should not drive or use machines.

 Important information about some of the components of Arapride 20 mg